ananthrockz91/travel_app/README.md

 # travel_app
-This is my test project for Satvat Infosol
+This is my test project.